robjustice/Apple3SAM/README.md

    20 PRINT #1;"HELLO"
    30 INPUT #1;ERRCODE$
    ```
+See also the disk image for the original SAM provided programs converted to work with the Apple/// Business basic and this driver.

 ##Additional information
 Refer to the original SAM manual for details on the phonemes and other useful info: